Identify each of the following compounds as an aldehyde or a keto... | Study Prep in Pearson+

 Carbonyl Group

 The carbonyl group is a functional group consisting of a carbon atom double-bonded to an oxygen atom (C=O).
 It is a key feature in both aldehydes and ketones, influencing their chemical properties and reactivity.
-The position of the carbonyl group within a molecule determines whether it is classified as an aldehyde (terminal) or a ketone (internal), which is crucial for identifying these compounds.
+The position of the carbonyl group determines whether a compound is classified as an aldehyde or a ketone, making it essential for identifying these compounds.

 Recommended video: